aldopando/BellabeatCaseStudy/consistency.md

 ![image](https://github.com/user-attachments/assets/3d997cc7-82e1-4f4b-bec4-4f45525bf5d1)

-***We can notice that the total steps in the whole month by user in both tables is the same, therefore, the tables are consistent between them***
+***We noticed that the total steps in the whole month by user in both tables is the same, therefore, the tables are consistent between them***

+**Even though we got inconsistent totals in the calories tables, now we know that was due to rounding the decimals in the minute table.
+In the other variables, we didn't find any inconsistency in the time period or the values, specially because these tables use integer values.
+Therefore, knowing that minute and hour tables are consistent between them inthe first dataset, we will use only the hourly tables for our analysis and to build our daily table**

 ---